V-Sekai/manuals/decisions/20210707-transfer-animations-by-baking-reset.md

-# Transfer #animation by baking reset
+# Proposed: Transfer #animation by baking reset

 ## Context and Problem Statement